 If you need to skip the controller completely, the Mavic Air, like the Spark drone, can be controlled using nothing more than hand gestures.
 You can launch the Air, move it right, left, up and down, and capture stills and videos.

 Although in this mode Air’s range is limited only to about 20 feet, since your palm and hand gestures need to be clearly viewed by the camera.

 Flight Time and Performance

 DJI says that the Mavic Air should stay in the air for about 21 minutes, and it was found to be close to their claim.
 It is only a few minutes behind the Mavic Pro, and certainly a fair trade-off, given the reduced price of the Air.
-The drone ships with a single battery, which you can easily swap out; extras will cost $79 each.
+The drone ships with a single battery, which you can easily swap out; extras will cost about $79 each.

 Just like all of DJI’s drones, the Mavic Air was an amazingly easy drone to fly.
 It hovers well in all but very strong wind gusts and zips around effortlessly.
 The app also warns you if it is too windy.